 1. Golden Circle

-Definitely one of the most popular Reykjavik day trips that first-timers to Iceland will want to take is the classic Golden Circle route.
-This special sightseeing loop takes visitors to three major natural landmarks; Thingvellir National Park, Geysir, and the Gullfoss waterfall.
+Definitely one of the most popular Reykjavik day trips that first-timers to Iceland will want to take is the classic Golden Circle route (not to be confused with Iceland’s popular Ring Road).
+This special sightseeing loop takes visitors to three major natural landmarks; Thingvellir National Park, Geysir, and the Gullfoss waterfall, one of Iceland’s best waterfalls.
 Thingvellir National Park is special for two reasons, one of which is that it sits between the continental tectonic plates of North America and Eurasia.
 The other is that it was home to Iceland’s Althing national parliament from 930 to 1798.
 Geysir, as its name suggests, is a geothermal area home to several geysers including the Strokkur geyser which erupts every 5-10 minutes.
 Last but not least is the gorgeous Gullfoss waterfall which falls 32 meters across two levels.